SonyaMoisset/SonyaMoisset/README.md

 <h2 align="center">😀🌍🇫🇷🌈🦄🍱✈️💻☕️🎧🎬📷🕹️</h2>

-I’m a Senior Security Advocate and a lifelong traveler who lived in the Middle-East, North Africa and Asia.
+I’m a Staff Security Advocate and a lifelong traveler who lived in the Middle-East, North Africa and Asia.
 Always looking for new challenges - I made a career change from International Business Consulting in 🇹🇳, 🇸🇦 and 🇸🇬 to Engineering in 🇰🇷 to Cybersecurity in the 🇬🇧.

 🏆 2022/23 OpenUK Honours List
 🏆 2022 TechWomen100